 Requests for exceptions to 454 CMR 28.00 must be submitted in writing to the Director and shall specify those provisions of 454 CMR 28.00 for which exceptions are sought, the reasons for requesting the exceptions and any proposed alternatives to the requirements of 454 CMR 28.00.

-Exceptions granted by the Director may contain expiration dates otherwise they shall remain in force until rescinded.
+Exceptions granted by the Director may contain expiration dates, otherwise they shall remain in force until rescinded.

 Alternative Methods.
 The Director shall have the authority to allow the use of newly-developed techniques, methods, or equipment that provide a level of protection for workers and the general public that equals or exceeds that specified by 454 CMR 28.00.

+Non-Traditional Asbestos Abatement Work Practices - A person may apply to the Department of Environmental Protection to utilize Non-Traditional Asbestos Abatement Work Practices that result in the need to deviate from normal work practices per of 310 CMR 7.15.

 Right of Entry.
 Pursuant to M.G.L. c.
-149, §§ 10 and 17, the Director or the Director's authorized representative(s) shall have the right of entry to any work site, place of employment or other location for the purpose of conducting investigations or inspections of that worksite or associated records.
+149, §§ 6, 6A, 10 and 17, the Director or the Director's authorized representative(s) shall have the right of entry to any work site, place of employment or other location for the purpose of conducting investigations or inspections of that worksite or associated records.

 Regulations Incorporated.
 The following rules and regulations of the United States Environmental Protection Agency are hereby incorporated by reference:

-Asbestos-Containing Materials in Schools Rule; 40 CFR Part 763, Subpart E, effective October 30, 1987;
+Asbestos-Containing Materials in Schools Rule; 40 CFR Part 763, Subpart E;

-Asbestos-Containing Materials in Schools Rule; 40 CFR Part 763, Appendix C to Subpart E, Asbestos Model Accreditation Plan, effective April 4, 1994; and
+Asbestos-Containing Materials in Schools Rule; 40 CFR Part 763, Appendix C to Subpart E, Asbestos Model Accreditation Plan; and

-Asbestos Worker Protection Rule; 40 CFR Part 763, Subpart G, effective November 15, 2000.
+Asbestos Worker Protection Rule; 40 CFR Part 763, Subpart G.

 Definitions